 - Refreshed report and score every 30 days

 - Dark web surveillance

 Get access to various Experian credit information at no cost, including credit reports, FICO® score, and credit monitoring.

 Besides your free credit report, you can use some of Experian’s credit monitoring services and educational information to help improve your credit scores.

-You can submit dispute online if you see activity that doesn’t belong to you on your credit report.
+You can submit a dispute online if you see activity that doesn’t belong to you on your credit report.